Rrh1999/ToDo/README.md

 # Task Manager Demo

 This repository contains a small demo of a task manager.
 Run `npm start` and open `http://localhost:3000` in a browser to try it out.
-Data is stored on the server in `data.json` so tasks remain available across browsers and devices.
-When hosting on platforms with an ephemeral file system (such as the free Render tier) you will need a persistent disk or database to retain this file between restarts.
+Data is stored in MongoDB so tasks remain available across browsers and devices.
+Set the `MONGO_URI` environment variable to your connection string and optionally `MONGO_DB` for the database name (defaults to `taskdb`).

+When hosting on platforms with an ephemeral file system (such as the free Render tier) you must use a persistent database like MongoDB to retain your data between restarts.

 Features include: